JuliaPOMDP/RLInterface.jl/README.md

 ```
 which should return something of type State, where the argument problem is of type e.g. MDP{State, Action}

-To specify the type `A1` of the observation vector returned by the wrapper, you can implement the
+The type of the observation vector returned by an environment, `A1` may be specified as an argument to the environment constructor.
-`obsvector_type` function for your specific MDP or POMDP.
+The default for a particular MDP or POMDP may be specified by implementing `obsvector_type`.
 This function default to `Vector{Float32}`.
 It will be called when initializing any of the wrappers to determine the type to give as input to the `convert_s` function.